UnitedHealthcare alleges ‘flawed and illegal’ Medicaid procurement process

 “This protest arises from one of the most important procurements in Florida’s history.
 Millions of vulnerable Floridians and tens of billions of tax dollars are at stake,” the petition reads.
 “Unfortunately, based on Agency procurement records released to date, there were fundamental flaws in the procurement process.”

-UnitedHealthcare’s protest is predicated upon the claim that AHCA failed to apply the six mandatory preference factors outlined in Section 409.966(3)(C) of the Florida Statutes, which states that in Medicaid procurement, AHCA “shall select the eligible plans that are determined to be responsive and provide the best value to the state.”
+UnitedHealthcare’s protest claims AHCA failed to apply six mandatory preference factors outlined in Florida Statute Section 409.966(3)(C).
+This section mandates that AHCA ‘shall select the eligible plans that are determined to be responsive and provide the best value to the state.’
 UnitedHealthcare contends that there is a lack of evidence or explanation to show that AHCA considered these factors in its award decisions.
 Documents produced by the negotiation team indicate that these statutory preference factors were weighted lower than other non-statutory criteria, directly violating state law.

-“Contrary to Florida law and the solicitation, the negotiation team failed to apply mandatory statutory selection criteria and preferences in making its best-value determination,” UnitedHealthCare claims.
+“Contrary to Florida law and the solicitation, the negotiation team failed to apply mandatory statutory selection criteria and preferences in making its best-value determination,” UnitedHealthcare asserts.
 “The negotiation team impermissibly used unstated evaluation criteria and recommended awards to Respondents that were nonresponsible and nonresponsive by the express terms.”

 In addition, the protest noted that the negotiation team was “inadequately trained” and “misunderstood or misapplied” the selection criteria.
 Transcripts from negotiation sessions reveal confusion among team members about the definition and application of “best value,” a critical criterion for selecting awardees.
 This confusion, according to UnitedHealthcare, led to inconsistent and arbitrary decision-making.